Battle of Guilford Court House: Aftermath

-Greene reported his casualties as 57 killed, 111 wounded, and 161 missing among the Continental troops, and 22 killed, 74 wounded, and 885 missing for the militia--a total of 79 killed, 185 wounded, and 1,046 missing.
+Greene reported his casualties as 57 killed, 111 wounded, and 161 missing among the Continental troops, and 22 killed, 74 wounded, and 885 missing for the militia—a total of 79 killed, 185 wounded, and 1,046 missing.
 Of those reported missing, 75 were wounded men who were captured by the British.
-When Cornwallis resumed his march, he left these 75 wounded prisoners at Cross Creek, Cornwallis having earlier left 70 of his own most severely wounded men at the Quaker settlement of New Garden near Snow Camp.
+When Cornwallis resumed his march, he left these 75 wounded prisoners at Cross Creek, having earlier left 70 of his own most severely wounded men at the Quaker settlement of New Garden near Snow Camp.
 An analysis of Revolutionary pension records by Lawrence E. Babits and Joshua B. Howard led the authors to conclude that Greene's killed and wounded at the Battle were "probably 15-20 percent higher than shown by official returns," with a likely "90-94 killed and 211-220 wounded."
 Apart from the wounded prisoners, most of the other men returned as 'missing' were North Carolina militiamen who returned to their homes after the battle.

 To avoid another Camden, Greene retreated with his forces intact.
-With his small army, fewer than 2,000, Cornwallis declined to follow Greene into the back country.
-Retiring to Hillsborough, Cornwallis raised the royal standard, offered protection to loyalists, and for the moment appeared to be master of Georgia and the two Carolinas.
-In a few weeks, however, he abandoned the heart of the state and marched to the coast at Wilmington, North Carolina, where he could recruit and refit his army.
+With his small army, fewer than 2,000, Cornwallis declined to follow Greene into the backcountry.
+Retiring to Hillsborough, Cornwallis raised the royal standard, offered protection to Loyalists, and for the moment appeared to be master of Georgia and the Carolinas.
+In a few weeks, however, he abandoned the heart of the region and marched to the coast at Wilmington, North Carolina, where he could recruit and refit his army.
 At Wilmington Cornwallis faced a serious problem.
-Instead of remaining in North Carolina, he wished to march into Virginia, justifying the move on the grounds that until he occupied Virginia, he could not firmly hold the more southerly states he had just overrun.
-General Clinton sharply criticized the decision as unmilitary and as having been made contrary to his instructions.
+Instead of remaining in North Carolina, he wished to march into Virginia, justifying the move on the grounds that until he occupied Virginia he could not firmly hold the more southerly states he had just overrun.
+General Henry Clinton sharply criticized the decision as unmilitary and as having been made contrary to his instructions.
 To Cornwallis he wrote in May: "Had you intimated the probability of your intention, I should certainly have endeavoured to stop you, as I did then, as well as now, consider such a move likely to be dangerous to our interests in the Southern Colonies."
 For three months, Cornwallis raided every farm or plantation he came across, from which he took hundreds of horses for his dragoons.
 He converted another 700 infantry to mounted troops.
 During these raids, he freed thousands of slaves, of whom 12,000 joined his own force.

-General Greene boldly pushed toward Camden and Charleston, South Carolina with a view to drawing Cornwallis to the points where he was the year before, as well as driving back Lord Rawdon, whom Cornwallis had left in that field.
+General Greene boldly pushed toward Camden and Charleston, South Carolina, with a view to drawing Cornwallis to the points where he was the year before, as well as driving back Lord Rawdon, whom Cornwallis had left in that field.
 In his main object—the recovery of the southern states—Greene succeeded by the close of the year, but not without hard fighting and reverses.
 Greene said, "We fight, get beat, rise, and fight again."